 Despite his modesty, Harlan House is regarded as a true master in the international field of ceramics.
 He has successfully (and to great critical acclaim) blended eastern and western traditions of pottery making.

-His four-plus decades of research and experimentation have brought together historical references, technical expertise, finesse of material and creative design to incomparable porcelain work.
+His five decades of research and experimentation have brought together historical references, technical expertise, finesse of material and creative design to incomparable porcelain work.

 House has over 50 solo exhibitions to his credit and has lectured extensively on ceramic traditions.
 His work can be found in museum and gallery collections around the world.
 He was the recipient of the Saidye Bronfman Award for excellence in Canadian Craft (1989) and the Chalmers Award (1997) and is an inductee to the Royal Canadian Academy of Arts.